junglie85/wgpu-samples/README.md

-# Wgpu Tutorial
+# Wgpu Samples

-Wgpu tutorials based on [Learn OpenGL](https://learnopengl.com/).
+Wgpu samples based on [Learn OpenGL](https://learnopengl.com/).

-## Tutorials
+## Samples

-I've tried to follow the order of the original tutorials as best as possible.
+I've tried to follow the order of the original tutorials as best as possible but have added or reorganised samples where I think it makes sense.
 The following sections serve as a contents page of sorts.
-To run a specific example, type:
+To run a specific sample, type:

 ```
-cargo run --bin EXAMPLE_NAME
+cargo run --bin SAMPLE_NAME
 ```

-The corresponding name is shown next to the example in the below list.
+The corresponding name is shown next to the sample in the below list.
-For example, to run the _Hello triangle_ example, type:
+For example, to run the _Hello triangle_ sample, type:

 ```
 cargo run --bin hello-triangle